mdsummers/mdsummers.github.io/_posts/2025-02-08-aws-sdk-v3-put-object-stream-regression.markdown

 ### See also
 * [Announcement: S3 default integrity change](https://github.com/aws/aws-sdk-js-v3/issues/6810)

-[^1]: When running a local server the error does not occurr.
+[^1]: When running a local server the error does not occur.
 To reproduce, consider using `curl` with the `--limit-rate` option to simulate a bandwidth-restricted environment like a WAN.
 [^2]: Historically `ContentMD5` was the only option you had to ensure a consistency check took place.